BaiyangZhang/oldBlog/_posts/2022-10-29-Basics-of-Distributions.md

 $$
 defined on larger and larger domain.

-Coming back to $x^\alpha_{+}$, recall that
+Coming back to $x^\alpha_{+}$, recall that we defined the continuation
 $$
 \int_{0}^{\infty} dx \, x^\alpha \phi(x) = \int_{0}^{1} dx \, x^\alpha [\phi(x)-\phi(0)] +  \int_{1}^{\infty} dx \, x^\alpha \phi(x) + \boxed{\frac{\phi(0)}{\alpha+1}}
 $$
-where the boxed term is divergent at $\alpha=-1$.
+where we still have a divergent term, namely that the boxed term is divergent at $\alpha=-1$.
 In a sense we have regularized the integral, namely we have separated it into finite and infinite parts.
 Now we can continue to "renormalize" it, by simply discard the boxed term.
 Therefore, we shall define
 $$
 \begin{align}
 \left\langle x^{-1}_{+}, \phi(x) \right\rangle & := \int_{0}^{1} dx \, x^\alpha [\phi(x)-\phi(0)] +  \int_{1}^{\infty} dx \, x^\alpha \phi(x)\\
 &= \int_{0}^{\infty} dx \, x^\alpha [\phi(x)-\phi(0)\theta(1-x)] .
 \end{align}
 $$
-The choice of $1$ in $\theta(1-x)$ is kind of arbitrary, there is no reason why it shouldn't be $0.999$ or $1.001$.
-This is similar to all regularizations: there is always something arbitrary involved in separating finite part from the infinite.
+The choice of $1$ in $\theta(1-x)$ is kind of arbitrary, I don't see any reasons why it shouldn't be $0.999$ or $1.001$.
+It can be regarded as an arbitrary choice in the regularization, in separating finite part from the infinite.

 Using
 $$